Looking for Inspiring Books by Black Women?

 In recognition of black history and black excellence, this post shares 11 empowering books by black women writers who are voicing their stories through the written word.

-While I normally read books by a variety of authors without consideration (or favoritism) based on their race, color, sexual preference, religion, etc., it simply felt right for me to dedicate a post highlighting books by black women.
+While I normally read books by a variety of authors without consideration (or favoritism) based on their race, color, sexual preference, religion, etc., it is important to me that I highlight books by black women.

-But thankfully, times have changed and there are plenty of successful black and brown writers to inspire the next generation.
+But thankfully, times have changed and there are plenty of successful black and brown female writers to inspire the next generation of writers.

 This list of authors is just a snippet of the number of incredible works of art by black women.
 Buying and reading their books is a great way to expand your thinking, encourage diversity, and be an advocate for inclusion.